The Interior Road System: The Big Picture

 On the Northern side of the road system, the rainbow trout and Dolly Varden fishery builds to a crescendo during the summer, as these predators mass in anticipation of the arrival of the salmon after their 900 mile journey from the sea.
 Beads and Unreal Eggs are the patterns of choice for summertime trout and dollies.
 The salmon run on the southern end of the road system is in full swing now, with all 5 species available during July.
 For kings, use big patterns such as the Foxee Prawn, the Fat Albert, and the Articulated Hareball Leech .

-Sockeye can often be enticed with small, sparse patterns such as the Red Hot and the Sockeye Lantern.
+Sockeye can often be enticed with small, sparse patterns such as the Copper Swan and the Sockeye Lantern.
 Chums often respond aggressively to flies such as the Hot Shot Comet and the Egg Sucking Leech in hot pink.
 Small but scrappy, the pink salmon can often be enticed by slow-stripped Hot Shot Comets, Egg Sucking Leeches and Humpy Hookers in shades of pink and purple.
-Cohos begin building by late July, and will often chase flies such as the Chartreuse Clouser and Half-and-Half.
+Cohos begin building by late July, and will often chase flies such as the Purple & Pink Clouser Minnow and Hareball Leech in Pink.
 Lakes are still an option, although the dog-days of summer tend to drive the fish deeper in the water column to avoid the UV rays of the "Midnight Sun".

 Late Summer / Fall: August and September